- Our New Community Access Program - 2021-09-01

 What would supported employees be doing if they didn’t work there?

 Without a safe workplace, individuals with disabilities would rely completely on community outing experiences.
 Other work options include working in factories and production lines where their efforts may not be recognised.
 Individuals could also face bullying if there are in an environment which does not encourage protection.
-Those who do not qualify for funding for community activities would stay at home and have their abilities limited.
-Leading to developmental skill becoming stagnant.
+Those who do not qualify for funding for community activities would stay at home and have their abilities limited, which would lead to stagnation of their development skills.

 What about the quality of the products?
 After all, your supported employees have disabilities.